BakrAlqassab/Corona-SDK-Game-Development/README.md

 ﻿# Corona-SDK Game Development

-This mobile game project is done by Corona SDK Game Development
+This mobile game is imblemented by Corona SDK Game Development